karlmdavis/justdavis-ansible/README.md

 ### Python

 This project requires Python 2.7.
-It can be installed as follows:
+On Ubuntu/Debian systems, it can be installed as follows:

-    $ sudo apt-get install python
+    $ sudo apt install python

-The following packages are also required in order to install some of the Python modules that will be used:
+The following packages will also be required by `pip` (see below) to build/install some of the required Python modules:

-    $ sudo apt-get install build-essential python-dev libpq-dev
+    $ sudo apt install build-essential python-dev libpq-dev

 ### virtualenv

-This project has some dependencies that have to be installed via `pip` (as opposed to `apt-get`).
+This project has some dependencies that have to be installed via `pip` (as opposed to `apt`).
 Accordingly, it's strongly recommended that you make use of a [Python virtual environment](http://docs.python-guide.org/en/latest/dev/virtualenvs/) to manage those dependencies.

 If it isn't already installed, install the `virtualenv` package.
-On Ubuntu, this is best done via:
+On Ubuntu/Debian, this is best done via:

-    $ sudo apt-get install python-virtualenv
+    $ sudo apt install python-virtualenv

 Next, create a virtual environment for this project and install the project's dependencies into it: